nquinlan/newsletter/_posts/2014-11-11-moving-on-from-sendgrid.md

 ---

-As you may know, [**last week was my final week at SendGrid**](http://endgrid.nicholasquinlan.com/).
+As you may know, [**Halloween was my final day at SendGrid**](http://endgrid.nicholasquinlan.com/).
 I'm moving on to be [The Commissioner of Major League Hacking](https://news.mlh.io/nick-quinlan-joins-major-league-hacking-commissioner-10-29-2014).
 Besides bringing me one step closer to achieving my lifelong dream of being Batman (I hear [Commissioners](/assets/2014-11-11/gordon.jpg) tend to work closely with him), it give me an opportunity to work with an [amazing team](http://mlh.io/about#team-sect) of people to [empower hackers everywhere](http://mlh.io/about#mission).

 ![na na na na na na na na na na na na na na na na na na na na Batnick!](/assets/2014-11-11/batnick.jpg)